 For a C++ service, the entry point must have the form library[,version]:symbol, where library is the simple name of the service's shared library or DLL, and symbol is the name of the entry point function.
 A "simple name" is one without any platform-specific prefixes or extensions; the server adds appropriate decorations depending on the platform.
-The simple name may include a leading path, and the version is optional.
+The version is optional.
 If specified, the version is embedded in the library name.